 Blade grinders may cost less and be able to handle other products such as spices, but they'll give your coffee an uneven, sometimes powdery consistency, which could damage your coffee maker.
 You may not be able to control your grind to your satisfaction.
-Burr grinders are worth the extra money because they produce an even grind and therefore a superior flavour.
+Burr grinders cost more but are worth the extra money because they produce an even grind and a superior flavour.